 Go directly to legislation of specific CAM therapies in Albania: Acupuncture – Anthroposophic medicine – Ayurveda – Chiropractic – Herbal medicine/Phytotherapy – Homeopathy – Massage – Naprapathy – Naturopathy – Neural therapy – Osteopathy – Traditional Chinese Medicine (TCM) – Other treatments

-The Republic of Albania (hereafter Albania) applied for European Union (EU) membership on 28.
-April 2009 and is listed as a potential candidate country to EU (11).
-Albania is connected to the FP7 research programme through a memorandum of understanding and as such included in the CAMbrella survey of CAM legislation in Europe.
+The Republic of Albania (hereafter Albania) applied for European Union (EU) membership on April 28, 2009 and received EU Candidate status on June 27, 2014 .
 Albania has been a member of the Council of Europe since 1995 (12).

 The legal and regulatory status of CAM and CAM practices

 In Albania alternative medicine is regulated, and some CAM treatments are mentioned in the regulation.
 Article 20 of “Law on Health Care in the Republic of Albania” from 2009 states that (13);

 - Alternative Medicine is a set of preventive and curative health practices, such as homeopatia, naturopatia, chiropractic and herbal medicine, which does not follow the general medical methods that are accepted and may not have a scientific explanation for their effectiveness.